kovidgoyal/kitty/docs/launch.rst

     replaced by the number of lines kitty is currently scrolled by

 ``@cursor-x``
-    replaced by the current cursor x position
+    replaced by the current cursor x position with 1 being the leftmost cell

 ``@cursor-y``
-    replaced by the current cursor y position
+    replaced by the current cursor y position with 1 being the topmost cell

 For example::